On the Injectivity Radius of the Stiefel Manifold: Numerical investigations and an explicit construction of a cut point at short distance: On Cut Points and a bound of the Injectivity Radius

 The last term we introduce, before a bound of the injectivity radius can be formulated, is that of a cut point of a geodesic.
-Let $\M$ be a complete Riemannian manifold in the following (which also holds for the Stiefel manifold).
+Let $\M$ be a complete Riemannian manifold in the following (a property featured by the Stiefel manifold).

 \begin{definition}[Cut Point (cf. {\cite[p.
 267]{docarmo}})] Let $\M$ be a complete Riemannian manifold, let $p\in\M$ and let $\gamma\colon\left[0,\infty\right)\to\M$ be a normalized geodesic with $\gamma(0) = p$.
 We know that if $t>0$ is sufficiently small, $d(\gamma(0),\gamma(t)) = t$, i.e., $\gamma\left(\left[0,t\right]\right)$ is a minimizing geodesic (see \cite[Chapter 3, Prop.
 3.6]{docarmo}).
 In addition, if $\gamma\left(\left[0,t_1\right]\right)$ is not minimizing, the same is true for all $t>t_1$ (see \cite[Prop.
 16.18]{gallier}).
 By continuity, the set of numbers $t>0$ for which $d(\gamma(0),\gamma(t)) = t$ is of the form $\left[0,t_0\right]$ or $\left[0,\infty\right)$.
 In the first case, $\gamma(t_0)$ is called the cut point of $p$ along $\gamma$.
 In the second case, we say that such cut point does not exist.\\ We define the cut locus of $p$, denoted by $\text{Cut}(p)$, as the union of the cut points of $p$ along all geodesics starting from $p$. \end{definition}